-- Conducted nearly 400 shoreline surveys to collect important observations used in endangered species population research.
+- Conducted nearly 400 surveys at over 1,600 locations to collect important observations used in endangered species population research.

-- Team members engaged in shoreline responses, surveys, interventions, escalated support, outreach, education and other activity over 3,900 times (more than 10 times per day).
+- Team members engaged in shoreline responses, surveys, interventions, escalated support, outreach, education and other activity over 4,000 times (about 11 times per day).

 - Performed Hawaiian monk seal and sea turtle related escalated actions, interventions or emergency responses over 70 times.

 - Members of the public engaged by team members over 65,000 times.

 - Volunteer and staff hours logged over 16,500 of work activity (nearly 47 hours every day).